 When you don’t get rid of something, and then wish you had, it sets you up for organization success.

-In this video, from her ADDitude webinar titled “Everything in Its Place: The ADHD Guide to Better Organization,” Lisa Woodruff, explains how to start small to get more done:
+In the above video, from her ADDitude webinar titled “Everything in Its Place: The ADHD Guide to Better Organization,” Lisa Woodruff, explains how to start small to get more done.

 Learn More About Decluttering Your Home: